Frequently Asked Questions

 Please click on "License & Update", enter the license key and

 click on "Validate License".

 Please clear your browser cache and retry to download the software.

 It could be a transmission error over the net.

 You can also use our alternate download (zip-compressed setup) or our alternate download server.

 In some cases it also helps if you rename the newly download file, e.g. to awebform2.exe.

 If you get this error message for every application you try to install, then the windows installer on your computer might be damaged.

-What's the difference between the Free and the Licensed Version?
+What's the difference between the Test and the Licensed Version?